Davis-Fan/dayi.io/index.md

 ## About Me

 I am a 2nd year Ph.D. student at The Ohio State University, advised by Prof. Xiaodong Zhang.
 I received my B.S. from [Southern University of Science and Technology](http://www.sustech.edu.cn/en) in 2021.
-My research interest is in the Parallel Computing, Computer System and Machine Learning.
+My research interest focuses on Parallel Computing, Computer System and Machine Learning.

 ## Experience